bbauska/UofM-AdvStyling/readme.md

   alt="https://ui.dev/amiresponsive - collemc.people.si.umich.edu - mobile view." />
 <!-- {width="6.0in" height="3.3807688101487314in"} -->

-The next site I\'m going to check is one that I\'ve made from my umich site.
+The next site I&apos;m going to check is one that I&apos;ve made from my umich site.
 Going here, paste in that URL, and we can take a look.
-What I\'ve tried to do here is to have a little bit more distinct look, so that you can see that I\'ve tried to develop my site for really what the people might want to be using.
+What I&apos;ve tried to do here is to have a little bit more distinct look, so that you can see that I&apos;ve tried to develop my site for really what the people might want to be using.

-So, in my larger view I\'ve got my picture, because you know, everybody wants to see me.
-I\'ve got my name and then my contact information.
-On the laptop view it\'s very similar.
-In the tablet, I\'ve kind of just reduced the space.
-That information is still important, but I don\'t need so much space in between them.
-In my phone viewer, mobile view though, I\'ve gotten rid of the picture and I\'ve started to stack the information to make it easier for people to see.
-I\'m able to look at all four of these views on a single website, and this makes it much easier than trying to go back and forth and resize my window.
+So, in my larger view I&apos;ve got my picture, because you know, everybody wants to see me.
+I&apos;ve got my name and then my contact information.
+On the laptop view it&apos;s very similar.
+In the tablet, I&apos;ve kind of just reduced the space.
+That information is still important, but I don&apos;t need so much space in between them.
+In my phone viewer, mobile view though, I&apos;ve gotten rid of the picture and I&apos;ve started to stack the information to make it easier for people to see.
+I&apos;m able to look at all four of these views on a single website, and this makes it much easier than trying to go back and forth and resize my window.

-However, there is the caveat that this site doesn\'t always work for every different website.
-It may be the case that people aren\'t using traditional responsive web design.
+However, there is the caveat that this site doesn&apos;t always work for every different website.
+It may be the case that people aren&apos;t using traditional responsive web design.
 So, on this site, the pages all look the same.
 But if you were actually viewing them on a browser, they would look different.

-The next option you can try is to use tools on your Chrome or Firefox, or whatever browser you\'re using.
-It\'s often the case that your browser is going to have special tools that let you simulate looking at things from different viewpoints.
+The next option you can try is to use tools on your Chrome or Firefox, or whatever browser you&apos;re using.
+It&apos;s often the case that your browser is going to have special tools that let you simulate looking at things from different viewpoints.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->